 Build Awareness

 Another reason that you might be missing out on candidates is that potential applicants lack sufficient understanding of the quality jobs you offer.
-Unless your job is featured on a popular TV series, prospective employees might not know what the position entails.
+Unless your job is featured on a popular television series, prospective employees might not know what the position entails.
 Or worse, they may have misconceptions about the day-to-day reality of the role.

 Some employers have addressed this opportunity by presenting their companies and job openings to interested candidates at their business services partners’ sites.
 Meeting folks face-to-face provides the opportunity to answer questions and clear up misconceptions.